TheDMSGroup/mautic-eb/README.md

     MAILER_FROM_NAME      - Default "from" email name.
     MAILER_FROM_EMAIL     - Default "from" email address.
     APP_URL               - Domain upon which you are running by default.
+    EFS_DNS_NAME          - The full DNS of the EFS mount.

 ### Bitbucket Pipelines Environment Variables
 This repo can be used to automatically build and deploy Mautic to Elastic Beanstalk using Bitbucket pipelines.
 To do so, BitBucket Pipelines must be enabled for this repo, and the following environment variables must be added to Pipeline settings: